ci-compass/cicf/week05-containers-and-debugging/README.md

 We will now run it.
 This looks complicated since we need to pass some configuration on the command line.
-By default containers don't have network access, so we first need to tell docker to allow us to access this container on the ports 9000 and 9001.
+By default containers don't have network access, so we first need to tell docker to allow us to access this container on ports 9000 and 9001.

 We then need to configure where we want the service to store data.
 And we need to configure a root user and password.